CLASSIFICATION IN SHOOTING PARA SPORT

 Sport Class SH-VI (Rifle):

-This sport class is designated to athletes with a vision impairment for competition in Rifle events.
+This sport class is allocated to athletes with a vision impairment for competition in 10m Rifle events.